kddnewton/pokerpg-builder/README.md

 * `yarn lint` - Lint the code with `eslint`
 * `yarn start` - Start a local dev server with `webpack-dev-server`

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/pokerpg-builder.

+## License

+The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).